rdevries-thoughtworks/leap_se/pages/docs/platform/tutorials/quick-start.md

 Now you should deploy the platform recipes to the nodes.
 [Deployment can take a while to run](http://xkcd.com/303/), especially on the first run, as it needs to update the packages on the new machine.

 *Important notes:* currently nodes must be deployed in a certain order.
 The underlying couch database node(s) must be deployed first, and then all other nodes.
-Also you need to configure and deploy all of the couchdb nodes that you plan to use at this time, as currently you cannot add more of them later later ([See](https://leap.se/es/docs/platform/known-issues#CouchDB.Sync)).

     $ leap deploy cheetah